 Learn about the U.S. government agencies that have come together in the common cause of turning the tide against the HIV/AIDS pandemic.

 View information about PEPFAR-supported efforts and related resources in participating countries.

 PEPFAR’s Program Results

 Annually, PEPFAR reports on results achieved by its programs across the range of prevention, treatment and care programs.
 Reflecting America’s commitment to saving lives affected by HIV/AIDS, PEPFAR is supporting countries in providing HIV prevention, treatment and care to their people.

-- PEPFAR directly supported nearly 13 million people with care and support, including more than 4.1 million orphans and vulnerable children, in fiscal year 2011.
+- PEPFAR directly supported 17 million people with care and support, including more than 5 million orphans and vulnerable children, in FY 2013.

-- PEPFAR directly supported HIV counseling and testing for more than 40 million people in fiscal year 2011, providing a critical entry point to prevention, treatment, and care.
+- PEPFAR supported HIV counseling and testing for more than 57.7 million people in FY 2013, providing a critical entry point to prevention, treatment, and care.

 - The U.S. is the first and largest donor to the Global Fund to Fight AIDS, Tuberculosis and Malaria.
-To date, the U.S. has provided more than $5.8 billion to the Fund.
-Of the estimated 6.6 million individuals in low- and middle-income countries who currently receive treatment, nearly 5.6 million receive support through PEPFAR bilateral programs, the Global Fund, or both.
+As a result of the significant investment by the U.S. in the Global Fund, of the estimated 9.7 million individuals in low- and middle-income countries who currently receive treatment, nearly 9.1 million receive support through PEPFAR bilateral programs, the Global Fund, or both.

 Read more about PEPFAR's results and progress to date.